d0ugal/django-appregister/docs/index.rst

 Django appregister is a building blocks app to implement a registry system for your django app.
-It uses a similar approach to the Django admin, allowing you to register classes and supports an autodiscover feature to find classes that follow a naming convention within your app (in the same way that putting ModelAdmin sublcassic in an admin.py is a convention.)
+It uses a similar approach to the Django admin, allowing you to register classes and supports an autodiscover feature.

+A register based system provides a good base for making an app plugable and extendable by third parties as they can register their own subclasses and your code is able to use them.

 Installation
 ========================================